How to Change Startup Disk on Mac (Sequoia/Sonoma)

 How to Change Startup Disk on Mac Once

 The process of altering the startup disk once on Apple silicon Macs and Intel-based Macs is different.
-Check how to change Mac startup disk on boot below.
+Check how to change the Mac startup disk on boot below.

 On Apple Silicon Macs: